ccpintoiu/data-journey/ETL/CloudRun/README.md

 </details>

 ## STEP 2
-Second, let's set up your Cloud Run Processing Service. `./ETL/Cloud Run` contains all the necessary files.
+Second, let's set up your Cloud Run Processing Service. `./ETL/CloudRun` contains all the necessary files.

 Inspect the `Dockerfile` to understand how the container will be build.